modernpacifist/i3-scripts/README.md

 This script shows current created marks in i3status, append through pipe to `status_command` in your ~/.config/i3/config
 `status_command i3status --config $HOME/.config/i3/i3status.conf | __get_current_marks`
 ![alt text](https://github.com/modernpacifist/i3-scripts/blob/master/img/i3-marks-demonstration.png)
+If a container was marked, its mark will appear in the end of your i3status, each mark separated by '|' symbol

+### \_\_get\_current\_track
+This script shows the artist and a track title of currently playing composition